 BHESCo is committed to ensuring that everyone, regardless of their income or personal situation, should have access to energy saving initiatives and actions that improve both comfort and well-being.

-We work with people who are experiencing fuel poverty in a number of ways including:
+We work with people who are struggling to afford their energy bills by helping in a number of ways including:

 Around 70% of all UK households are paying too much for their energy bills.